 - 1. Allocate up to \$20,000 (two grants of up to \$10,000 each) for councils on the east side of the state to organize a Human and Civil Rights, Social Justice, and Equity Conference. - 2.
 Work together with Councils and local leaders to support the organizing of these three-part conferences to increase awareness of how systems of oppression impact members and students, as well as the structure of our union. - 3.
 Support educators and students at the conferences to identify, reject, and address structural barriers affecting diverse and different groups.
-Staff assigned: Janie White / HCR WT January status update: The HCR Committee met to discuss NBI 36 and its focus on supporting conferences and shared their recommendations regarding NBI 36 implementation with WEA Leadership.
+Staff assigned: Janie White / HCR WT March RA update: The HCR Committee met to discuss NBI 36 and its focus on supporting conferences and shared their recommendations regarding NBI 36 implementation with WEA Leadership.
 After speaking to the maker of this NBI, it will be moved to the 2021-2022 budget due to Covid.
 New Business Item No. 37-Adopted Creating Dream Centers in Schools (Miguel Saldana, Pasco Association of Educators) Cost to WEA: Staff: \$8,600 (To be included in existing staffing budget) Non-staff: None Cost to the State: None WEA Goals and Objectives: 1, 2, and 3 RECOMMENDATION(S) The WEA will:

 - 1. Use the current resources available to gather information about creating a dream center and disseminate it via existing WEA communication channels such as the WEA website, email, WEA 2.0 publication, and conferences. - Share information with members about how a dream center functions and its role in initiating collaboration with students, other educators, and community leaders to create a safe space for marginalized groups.
-Staff assigned: Linda Mullen January status update: Have begun conducting background research about Dream Centers in preparation for more work to come.
+Staff assigned: Linda Mullen March RA update: In the process of researching and drafting a story for publication to highlight the role and value of dream centers and WEA's support.
 New Business Item No. 38-Withdrawn Experience STILL Counts!
 (Jennifer Hall, Seattle EA) New Business Item No. 39-Adopted Parental Notification of Cleared Rooms (Thom Garrard, Edmonds EA) Cost to WEA: Staff: \$17,900 (To be included in existing staffing budget) Non-staff: \$2,100 (New Cost) Cost to the State: None WEA Goals and Objectives: 3 RECOMMENDATION(S) The WEA will work with education partners to design a family notification process to be used when classrooms are evacuated due to extreme behaviors and which will function without increasing educator workload.
-Staff assigned: Linda Mullen January status update: We have worked with the Bargaining Support Work Team to secure model bargaining language, and are coordinating with the Center for Educational Quality to identify next steps.
-2019 NBI Recommendation November 2020 Update January 2021 Update NBI 14 Provisional Awareness (2019) model contract language for locals regarding provisional staff, especially those in danger of being non- Work will continue in the 2020- Work has been paused as we work on COVID, expect to reconvene team in January 2021 that will coordinate with other programs that have been established and supported by ECE.
-NBI 16 Supports for New Educator Retention (2019) bargaining language around the need for mentor and mentee supports, training, additional release days, and Work will continue in the 2020- 2021 school year.
-Assigned to BSWT Subcommittee for developing Bargaining Guide for Early Career and Provisional Educators.
-Work has been paused as we work on COVID, expect to reconvene team in January 2021 that will coordinate with other programs that have been established and supported by ECE.
-NBI 34 Workload of in Title One Schools (2019) bargaining language around stipends for workload discrepancy and/or reduced or capped student-to-educator ratios in Title 1 schools.
-2021 school year.
-Assigned to BSWT Subgroup for developing Bargaining Guide for Supports for All Educators working with Special Populations.
-Work has been paused as we work on COVID, expect to reconvene team in February 2021.
-NBI 64 Age Discrimination (2019) Work with councils and locals to communicate age discrimination laws to districts statewide.
-Lobby the legislature to adjust the funding formula to respect education and seniority in the formula in order to remove the potential negative impact that latercareer and advanced-degree educators could be seen as Work will continue in the 2020-2021 school year.
-Being reviewed to look at how language we already have available for bargaining teams addresses this concern.
-We will be looking at how we might be able to increase protections but will need to stay aligned to current discrimination laws.
-In general, clauses around protection against discrimination will be included as something to review when developing the bargaining assessment tool.
-Team has begun meeting and will work to address these by early spring.
+Staff assigned: Linda Mullen March RA update: Complete.
+We finalized the notification language, shared it with the Bargaining Support Work Team and included information about it in a recent Newswire email to Board members, Council and Local Presidents and Staff.